Pszkudlarek07/Pszkudlarek07/README.md

 ## Contact 📩

 If you have any questions or would like to get in touch, feel free to email me at patryk980207@gmail.com

+## Hobby
+I like to play Chess ♟️ and watching movies 🎞️.